calaldees/blog/rants/have_a_computer.md

-Have a computer - there is no excuse pi3
+Have a computer with a keyboard on a desk you can only "consume" content on a smartphone. you cant "create" content there is no excuse pi3